Lucien Nedzi: Politics

+Congress

-Nedzi was elected as a Democrat from Michigan's 1st congressional district to the 87th United States Congress in a special election in 1961 to fill the vacancy left by resigning United States Representative Thaddeus M. Machrowicz.
-He was re-elected in the 1962 election and two years later he was elected from the 14th district and every two years after that until he declined to seek re-election in the 1980 election.
-In all, he served from November 7, 1961 to January 3, 1981.
+Nedzi was elected as a U.S. representative from Michigan's 1st congressional district to the 87th United States Congress in a special election in 1961 to fill the vacancy left by resigning U.S. representative Thaddeus M. Machrowicz.
+He was re-elected in the 1962 election and two years later he was elected from Michigan's 14th congressional district and every two years after that until he declined to seek re-election in the 1980 election.
+In all, he served from November 7, 1961, to January 3, 1981.
+Nedzi voted in favor of the Civil Rights Act of 1964.

 Nedzi chaired the House Select Committee on Intelligence, known as the Nedzi Committee, from February 1975 until he controversially resigned in June.
+Its purpose was to increase congressional oversight of the Central Intelligence Agency after a series of scandals.
 The committee's work was continued by the Pike Committee.
+His resignation came after The New York Times reported that Nedzi was aware of the Central Intelligence Agency being possibly involved in "assassination plans and domestic law violations", but did not notify the United States House of Representatives or open an investigation into the matter.

-In addition, Nedzi chaired the Joint Committee on the Library from 1973 to 1979 and the Committee on House Administration from 1979 to 1981.
+In addition, Nedzi chaired the United States Congressional Joint Committee on the Library from 1973 to 1979 and the United States House Committee on House Administration from 1979 to 1981.

-Personal life
+Personal life and death

-Nedzi lived in McLean, Virginia with his wife Margaret, until her death on November 1, 2020.
+Nedzi married the former Margaret Kathleen "Peggy" Garvey on January 28, 1952 in Laredo, Texas, after they met on a blind date during her dietetic internship at Henry Ford Hospital in Detroit.
+Together, they had five children and nine grandchildren.
+For the rest of their marriage, they lived in McLean, Virginia.
+Peggy Nedzi died on November 1, 2020 at age 95 while recovering from rheumatoid vasculitis.

+Nedzi died in Reston, Virginia on June 9, 2025, one week and five days after his 100th birthday.
+He was interred at Arlington National Cemetery.